mshanGithub/msbotframework/specs/testing/testing.md

 3. As a DevOps engineer, I would like to have a tools in the Azure Marketplace that will allow me to configure and run NLU tests from the Ci/CD pipeline.
 4. As a DevOps engineer, I want to publish the live/latest NLU test results per-model and per-bot shared in a way so that I can point non-developers to a central location at any time for active status.
 5. As a DevOps engineer, I want to run NLU tests in any language against any bot at any time I want so that I can see how the model performs against different bots without disrupting deployments or live bots.
+6. As an NLP engineer, I want an easy to use website to create, read, update, and delete test transcript files so that I can collaborate with other non-developers on these transcripts in a managed/source-controlled way without having to download an IDE or know a language framework.
+7. As a DevOps engineer, I want to have clear hinting when test failures occur so that I can notify the right team member to resolve the problem in the right way (should I get a developer involved, an NLP engineer, or a sys-admin?).

 ## Functional Tests